technologiestiftung/stadtpuls-story-template/README.md

 #### Referencing a Stadtpuls sensor

-There is a special HTML Structure and JavaScript code that can be used to show a little Card showing information about a Stadtpuls sensor.
-Just add the HTML element below, and information about the sensor with the provided id will be fetched and automatically filled into the a tag.
+There is a special HTML structure and JavaScript code that can be used to show a little Card showing information about a Stadtpuls sensor.
+Just add the HTML element below, and information about the sensor with the provided ID will be fetched and automatically filled into the a tag.

 <small>**HTML**</small>:
 ```html